Backgammon: Bearing off

-When all of a player's checkers are in that player's home board, that player may start removing them; this is called "bearing off".
-A roll of 1 may be used to bear off a checker from the 1-point, a 2 from the 2-point, and so on.
-If all of a player's checkers are on points lower than the number showing on a particular die, the player must use that die to bear off one checker from the highest occupied point.
-For example, if a player rolls a 6 and a 5, but has no checkers on the 6-point and two on the 5-point, then the 6 and the 5 must be used to bear off the two checkers from the 5-point.
+When all of a player's pieces are in that player's home board, that player may start removing them; this is called "bearing off".
+A roll of 1 may be used to bear off a piece from the 1-point, a 2 from the 2-point, and so on.
+If all of a player's pieces are on points lower than the number showing on a particular die, the player must use that die to bear off one piece from the highest occupied point.
+For example, if a player rolls a 6 and a 5, but has no pieces on the 6-point and two on the 5-point, then the 6 and the 5 must be used to bear off the two pieces from the 5-point.
 When bearing off, a player may also move a lower die roll before the higher even if that means the full value of the higher die is not fully utilized.
-For example, if a player has exactly one checker remaining on the 6-point, and rolls a 6 and a 1, the player may move the 6-point checker one place to the 5-point with the lower die roll of 1, and then bear that checker off the 5-point using the die roll of 6; this is sometimes useful tactically.
-As before, if there is a way to use all moves showing on the dice by moving checkers within the home board or by bearing them off, the player must do so.
-If a player's checker is hit while in the process of bearing off, that player may not bear off any others until it has been re-entered into the game and moved into the player's home board, according to the normal movement rules.
+For example, if a player has exactly one piece remaining on the 6-point, and rolls a 6 and a 1, the player may move the 6-point piece one place to the 5-point with the lower die roll of 1, and then bear that piece off the 5-point using the die roll of 6.
+As before, if there is a way to use all moves showing on the dice by moving pieces within the home board or by bearing them off, the player must do so.
+If a player's piece is hit while in the process of bearing off, that player may not bear off any others until it has been re-entered into the game and moved into the player's home board, according to the normal movement rules.